Valazan/mnemonic-recover-tool/README.md

 # Mnemonic Recovery Tool

-The Mnemonic Recovery Tool is a software utility designed to assist users in recovering their cryptocurrency wallets using a mnemonic phrase.
+The Mnemonic Recovery Tool is a software utility designed to assist users in recovering their cryptocurrency wallets using an incomplete mnemonic phrase.
 This tool enables users to calculate 1 or 2 missing mnemonic word in case of loss or damage.

 ## Features